 The pre-engineering curriculum is based on the requirements of the College of Engineering at AU that were in effect at the time of publication.
-Because these requirements change from time to time, it is important that students consult their pre-engineering advisors at least once each semester for the latest information concerning the curriculum and for assistance in preparing their plans of study.
-To obtain specific information concerning the pre-engineering program and the names of advisors, contact the department of mathematics, 213 Goodwyn Hall, telephone 334-244-3677.
+Because these requirements change from time to time, it is important that students consult their pre-engineering advisers at least once each semester for the latest information concerning the curriculum and for assistance in preparing their plans of study.
+To obtain specific information concerning the pre-engineering program and the names of advisers, contact the Department of Mathematics at 334-244-3677.